Sustainability in the Built Environment

 - The online Minor Declaration form is available via the Online Advising Student Information System (OASIS).

-- Transcript notation must be requested no later than the quarter preceding graduation, and will appear as a minor in Sustainability in the Built Environment
+- Transcript notation must be requested no later than the quarter preceding graduation, and will appear as a minor in Sustainability in the Built Environment.

-Complete the following courses (8 units)
+Complete the following required core course

 - ECI 123 Urban Systems and Sustainability (4 units)